-- 1. a summary, preferably probabilistic, of fault presence/absence and of the chances that faults intersect key assets.
-For some systems, the juxtaposition of key assets with coal seams or possible depletion zones (for example, shallower or deeper aquifers) could be included - 2. a temporal analysis of the likelihood of faults providing a flow pathway, including at localised points along a fault system, over the life of the project - 3. a summary of the hydrological character of the pre-development water and ecological asset(s), including estimated or known rates and magnitudes of recharge, discharge and extraction (as applicable) - 4. a summary of the estimated or modelled flow rates for potential flow pathways that have been identified in the fault analysis - 5. quantitative estimates of the parameter uncertainty and the probabilistic description of the flow rates and magnitudes for the key flow pathways that were identified - 6. a comparison of the pre-development and post-development flow pathways and flow rates, leading to the delineation of any causal pathways, and potential changes spatially and over time - 7. a summary assessment of the potential consequences if flow pathways through a fault or fault system were to result in relevant changes to a groundwater asset or GDE.
+- 1. A summary, preferably probabilistic, of fault presence/absence, and of the chances that faults intersect key assets.
+For some systems, the juxtaposition of key assets with coal seams or possible depletion zones (for example shallower or deeper aquifers) could be included. - 2.
+A temporal analysis of the likelihood of faults providing a flow pathway, including at localised points along a fault system, over the life of the project. - 3.
+A summary of the hydrological character of the pre-development water and ecological asset(s), including estimated or known rates and magnitudes of recharge, discharge and extraction (as applicable). - 4.
+A summary of the estimated or modelled flow rates for potential flow pathways that have been identified in the fault analysis.

+- 5. Quantitative estimates of the parameter uncertainty and the probabilistic description of the flow rates and magnitudes for the key flow pathways that were identified. - 6.
+A comparison of the pre-development and post-development flow pathways and flow rates, leading to the delineation of any causal pathways, and potential changes spatially, and over time. - 7.
+A summary assessment of the potential consequences if flow pathways through a fault or fault system were to result in significant changes to a groundwater asset or GDE.